-Approaches to calculate their regulatory capital requirements, and that intend to use the credit assessments of the respective ECAI for risk weighting purposes.
-ECAIs that wish to be recognised as eligible must make their credit assessments accessible at least to all institutions fulfilling these criteria.
+- 117. The transparency criterion is intended to create a level playing field by ensuring that all institutions "having a legitimate interest" in credit assessments published by the ECAI (public credit assessments), in whatever jurisdiction, have equal and timely access to them. - 118.
+Institutions "having a legitimate interest" are those institutions that use the Standardised Approach and the Securitisation Ratings Based Approaches to calculate their regulatory capital requirements, and that intend to use the credit assessments of the respective ECAI for risk weighting purposes.
+ECAIs that wish to be recognised as eligible must make their public credit assessments accessible at least to all institutions fulfilling these criteria. - 119.
+"At equivalent terms" does not mean that every institution must be provided access to the credit assessments on identical terms and in particular, that there be no discrimination in terms of the pricing for access but rather that under the same (economic) circumstances, there should be no undue (price) discrimination.
+Competent authorities should pay particular attention to differences in the terms and prices offered to domestic versus non-domestic institutions. - 120.
+CEBS considers it necessary to differentiate between situations where ECAIs do not charge subscribers for access to their public credit assessments and situations where they do.

-- 113. "At equivalent terms" does not mean that every institution must be provided access to the credit assessments on identical terms and in particular, that there be no discrimination in terms of the pricing for access but rather that under the same (economic) circumstances, there should be no undue (price) discrimination.
-Competent authorities should pay particular attention to differences in the terms and prices offered to domestic versus non-domestic institutions. - 114.
-CEBS considers it necessary to differentiate between situations where ECAIs do not charge subscribers for access to their credit assessments and situations where they do. - a.
-Competent authorities should require ECAIs that do not charge subscribers for access to their credit assessments to ensure that a full list of their credit assessments is available and that the list is updated whenever a new credit assessment is issued or an old assessment is revised.
-It would be sufficient for the ECAI to publish a full list of its credit assessments in the public section of its Internet website and to update the list whenever a credit assessment is newly issued or revised. - b.
-Competent authorities should require ECAIs that permit only paying subscribers to access their credit assessments to ensure that the complete range of its credit assessments is potentially available to all subscribing institutions and that the list is updated as soon as a credit assessment is newly issued or revised.
+- a.
+Competent authorities should require ECAIs that do not charge subscribers for access to their public credit assessments to ensure that a full list of their public credit assessments is available and updated whenever a new credit assessment is issued or an old assessment is revised.
+One possibility would be for the ECAI to publish a full list of its public credit assessments in the public section of its Internet website and to update the list whenever such a credit assessment is newly issued or revised. - b.
+Competent authorities should require ECAIs that permit only paying subscribers to access their credit assessments to ensure that the complete range of its public credit assessments is potentially available to all subscribing institutions and that the list is updated as soon as such a credit assessment is newly issued or revised.